-Before mopping, it’s always best to start by removing dust and dirt.
-This will make it easier to clean, and the results will be better.
+Before mopping, remove dust and dirt.
+This will make the floors easier to clean, and the results will be better.

-You can use a flared broom to quickly collect debris and fine dust — collect in a dustpan and throw away.
+You can use a flared broom to collect debris quickly and fine dust — collect in a dustpan and throw it away.
 However, our favorite tool to use is a dust mop.
 Dust mops have a microfiber head or pad that glides over the floor effortlessly.

 The microfibers will attract fine dust, dirt, and hair that might be present on the floor.
-When you’re done, the pad can be washed in the washer to be clean for the next time.
+When you’re done, throw the pad in the washing machine, so it’s clean for the next time.

 2. Prepare the Solution

-Warm water is effective at cleaning travertine floors since it cuts through most soil and grease.
+Warm water effectively cleans travertine floors since it cuts through most soil and grease.
 Fill your bucket with warm water and add the cleaner you’ve chosen.
-Read the directions to ensure the product is used correctly.
+Read the directions to ensure you use the product correctly.

-If you choose to use dish soap, add only a small squirt to the warm water.
+If you use dish soap, add only a small squirt to the warm water.

 3. Wring the Mop Thoroughly

 Dip the mop in the bucket of warm water and thoroughly wring out the excess.
-For this, we like to use a spin mop since it effectively wrings out most water without leaving your hands feeling twisted.
+We like to use a spin mop since it effectively wrings out most water without leaving your hands feeling twisted.

 Another handy tool for travertine floors is a spray mop.
 It resembles a dust mop but has a spray nozzle and trigger attached.
 Add your solution to the container and spritz as you go.